blueberryRhyme/FinanceDataAnalytics/README.md

 ### Option 2: Running Flask with Flask CLI

+Make sure your environment is configured (either via your .env file or by exporting vars)

 ```
-flask run (Make sure your environment is configured (either via your .env file or by exporting vars)
+flask run
 ```

 **Once the server is running, navigate to:**